graphic image: HOME to Pastiche FAMILY Portal - http://parenting.leehansen.com

 Balloon Decorations

 Once the balloons were inflated, dizziness and hyperventilation receding to acceptable levels, we strung them together with thread and hung them, cascading from windows, as an out-of-the-way decoration.
-When they were needed, we freed the balloons and let the girls choose a favorite color.

 The gang gathered round a large table covered by a cheap disposable plastic tablecloth, and started working with a variety of decorating materials including: